 Going abroad does not mean you have to leave your extracurricular activities or passions behind.
 In fact, going the extra mile and finding out how you can play a sport, tutor, practice your religion, pursue an interest, or try something new in your host city can be a natural way to meet locals.

-At the beginning of the semester, DIS hosts an Activities Fair that introduces you to clubs and communities that want you to join.
-Get inspired from past students who took the dive and signed up for an activity:
+At the beginning of the semester, DIS gives you tools and information about clubs and communities that want you to join them.
+Get inspired by past students who took the dive and signed up for an activity:

 1. Join a local sports team!
 Stay in shape and even learn Danish or Swedish sports terminology at the same time.
 Mike, University of Scranton, played on the Copenhagen Business School rugby team while studying with DIS in Denmark.
 Practicing with the team made him feel “so much more comfortable in Denmark” and allowed him to meet students from all over the world who were studying at CBS.